neurospin-deepinsight/nidl/_sources/modules/callbacks.rst.txt

 Lightning provides a large set of callbacks described `here <https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html>`_.
-We propose in nidl original monitoring callbacks as well as neuroimaging focused callbacks.
+We propose in nidl critical callbacks for model probing and metrics computation.
+It allows a better decoupling of the model training and evaluation logic from the actual implementation of these functionalities.

 .. autoclasstree:: nidl.callbacks